Expungement Information

 Please note the following:

-• If your student is current sixth or seventh grader, please submit the form to your student's middle school counselor.
-This link can be found at the bottom of your Middle School Website and is linked below
+• If your student is a current sixth or seventh grader, please submit the form to your student's middle school counselor.
+This link can be found on your Middle School Website and is linked below

 • Independence HS Expungement Form